 Qualified individuals will be admitted to the program without regard to their undergraduate major.
 There are no specific course prerequisites, majors, or areas of concentration that an applicant must complete in order to qualify.
 However, all applicants must hold a bachelor's degree from an accredited college or university.
-Applicants whose native language is not English will be required to demonstrate proficiency in English by completing the Test of English as a Foreign Language (TOEFL) with a score of 550 or above prior to being admitted to the program.
+Applicants whose native language is not English will be required to demonstrate proficiency in English by completing the Test of English as a Foreign Language (TOEFL) with a score of 550 or above.
 Personal interviews are not normally required as part of the application procedure.
 On occasion, interviews may be requested by the Admissions Committee when it believes that an interview would be helpful in the processing of a particular application for admission.